sarahebolton/sarahebolton.github.io/README.md

 # Sarah Bolton - Personal Website

-A modern, responsive personal website for Sarah Bolton, Animal Welfare Researcher and PhD Candidate at the University of British Columbia.
+A modern, responsive personal website for Sarah Bolton, Animal Welfare Researcher and Postdoctoral Research Fellow at the University of British Columbia.

 ## About